frau-juna/readme-rep/README.md

 - :ru:
 - :uk:
 - :de:

+:four: last but not least
+- the second part of my nickname came with me from Russia, the other part was added in Germany.
+So the nickname is already 21 years old😅🙈
 <!--
 **frau_juna/frau_juna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.